 No matter what industry you’re in, the opportunities to develop strategic partnerships are plentiful.
 Look at how you can cooperate with another business rather than try to compete.

 How can you extend what you offer by partnering with another company to your mutual profitability?

-Collaborate for mutual profitability is the only requirement to create strong strategic partnerships
+Collaborating for mutual profitability is the only requirement to create solid strategic partnerships.

 Creating a business development strategy